pariasm/lhp/src/4_denoising/rbilf/README.md

 ```
 tvl1flow
-vnlmeans
+rbilf
-vnlm-gt.sh
+rbilf-gt.sh
-vnlm-mp4.sh
+rbilf-mp4.sh
 psnr.sh
 ```

-vnlmeans is the denoising algorithm.
-Run `vnlmeans -h` for more help.
-The scripts are necessary because vnlmeans only does denoising, meanining it doesn't compute the optical flow (which optional but highly recommended), add noise or compute the psnr.
+rbilf is the denoising algorithm.
+Run `rbilf -h` for more help.
+The scripts are necessary because rbilf only does denoising, meanining it doesn't compute the optical flow (which optional but highly recommended), add noise or compute the psnr.

-`vnlm-mp4.sh`:	call vnlm-gt.sh but receiving and output mp4 videos.
+`rbilf-mp4.sh`:	call rbilf-gt.sh but receiving and output mp4 videos.
 Requires `avconv` or `ffmpeg` to be installed.

-`vnlm-gt.sh`: run vnlmeans and compare the output with the ground truth.
+`rbilf-gt.sh`: run rbilf and compare the output with the ground truth.
 1. adds noise (requires `awgn` from imscript)
 2. computes optical flow (requires `downsa` and `upsa` from impscript)
 3. computes the psnr of the output (requires from impscript `plambda`, `crop`,